TofuKiller9000/OurTown-UE5-Style-Guide/README.md

 These principles have been adapted from [idomatic.js style guide](https://github.com/rwaldron/idiomatic.js/).

 <a name="0.1"></a>
-### 0.1 If your UE4 project already has a style guide, you should follow it

-If you are working on a project or with a team that has a pre-existing style guide, it should be respected.
-Any inconsistency between an existing style guide and this guide should defer to the existing.
+### 0.1 Respect the Guide

+The purpose of a style guide is to remove time-wasting ambiguity and guesswork.
+Artists can focus on their creative work while programmers and engineers can quickly find what they need and easily maintain a project.

 Style guides should be living documents.
-You should propose style guide changes to an existing style guide as well as this guide if you feel the change benefits all usages.
+If at any point you feel that a certain aspect of the style guide is not working, please bring it forward to the group if you feel it would benefit usage to all.

 > #### "Arguments over style are pointless.
 There should be a style guide, and you should follow it."
 > [_Rebecca Murphey_](https://rmurphey.com)

 <a name="0.2"></a>
-### 0.2 All structure, assets, and code in any Unreal Engine 4 project should look like a single person created it, no matter how many people contributed
+### 0.2 All structure, assets, and code in any Unreal Engine 5 project should look like a single person created it, no matter how many people contributed

 Moving from one project to another should not cause a re-learning of style and structure.
 Conforming to a style guide removes unneeded guesswork and ambiguities.

 It also allows for more productive creation and maintenance as one does not need to think about style.
-Simply follow the instructions.
-This style guide is written with best practices in mind, meaning that by following this style guide you will also minimize hard to track issues.
+Follow the instructions.
+This style guide is written with best practices in mind, meaning that by following this style guide you will also minimize hard-to-track issues.

 <a name="0.3"></a>
 ### 0.3 Friends do not let friends have bad style

 If you see someone working either against a style guide or no style guide, try to correct them.

-When working within a team or discussing within a community such as [Unreal Slackers](http://join.unrealslackers.org/), it is far easier to help and to ask for help when people are consistent.
-Nobody likes to help untangle someone's Blueprint spaghetti or deal with assets that have names they can't understand.

-If you are helping someone whose work conforms to a different but consistent and sane style guide, you should be able to adapt to it.
-If they do not conform to any style guide, please direct them here.

 <a name="0.4"></a>
 ### 0.4 A team without a style guide is no team of mine

-When joining an Unreal Engine 4 team, one of your first questions should be "Do you have a style guide?".
-If the answer is no, you should be skeptical about their ability to work as a team.
+Having a style guide puts us above other indie studios that do not have this level of organization and commitment.
+It cements our ability to work as a team.

 <a name="0.5"></a>
 ### 0.5 Don't Break The Law

-Gamemakin LLC is not a lawyer, but please don't introduce illegal actions and behavior to a project, including but not limited to:
+Please don't introduce illegal actions and behavior to a project, including but not limited to:

 * Don't distribute content you don't have the rights to distribute
 * Don't infringe on someone else's copyrighted or trademark material